edanuff/interact-tape-converter/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/105246/130365204-2e06a02b-133a-42a5-96ff-a2a092bf09cc.png"/></p>

+Note: The "Gap" bits are sometimes called "Synchro" bits in different documentation.
+The original Interact documentation used the term Gap bits so those are used here.

 # Behind The Scenes

 All of the hard work is done within two web worker scripts that do the audio processing in background threads.